-The standard temporary residence permit allows foreign nationals to move to Germany for a limited period of time.
-This period of stay can be extended and visa can be changed to a permanent residence permit or EU Blue Card.
-The standard residence permit is granted for these reasons:
+The standard temporary residence permit allows US citizens to move to Germany for a limited period of time.
+This period of stay can be extended also the visa can be exchanged to a permanent residence permit or EU Blue Card.

 - Family reunion

 - Former Germans who want to return to Germany

 German EU Blue Card